tmackey01/NASA_IPMSI/PANDORA/README.md

-**This file serves as a quick guide to the Pandora Webpage, and how to quickly preview and download data **Scripts will follow soon to allow for automated download of Pandora data with a given time stamp
+**This file serves as a quick guide to the Pandora Webpage, and how to quickly preview and download data
+**Start w/ Open_Pandora.ipynb
+**Scripts will follow soon to allow for automated download of Pandora data with a given time stamp

 1. Accessing Pandora Data starts by navigating to their website: http://pandora.gsfc.nasa.gov/